TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

-However, there is a wide range of very useful TYPO3 extensions available in the TYPO3 Extension Repository (TER) which increase the level of security and/or support system administrators and TYPO3 integrators to monitor their TYPO3 installations, check for security- related issues, access additional reports and be notified in various ways.
+However, there is a wide range of very useful TYPO3 extensions available in the TYPO3 Extension Repository (TER) which increase the level of security and/or support system administrators and TYPO3 integrators to monitor their TYPO3 installations, check for security-related issues, access additional reports and be notified in various ways.

 Searching for relevant keywords such as "security", "monitoring" or a specific technology (e.g. "intrusion detection") or a security threat